Emails show how a right-wing group steers GOP leaders on major policy issues | KRDO

 In Wyoming, a GOP state senator forwarded an FGA draft bill to Secretary of State Chuck Gray that would prohibit sending out unsolicited absentee ballot request forms.
 “This is great!”
 Gray enthusiastically replied.
 It sailed through the legislature before the state’s Republican governor scuttled the measure, angering Gray.
 “The Governor just vetoed the absentee ballot request form bill.
 Very troubling,” he wrote to an FGA contact in an email.

-The group’s communications with Ashcroft and Gray, neither of whom responded to questions from CNN, give a rare glimpse into how billionaire megadonors use think tanks like FGA to advance their causes out of public view.
+The group’s communications with Ashcroft and Gray give a rare glimpse into how billionaire megadonors use think tanks like FGA to advance their causes out of public view.
 Federal tax laws allow such donors to channel millions of dollars anonymously, through nonprofit foundations, to activist organizations that lobby for and work behind the scenes to enact legislation that reflects partisan political goals.

+Ashcroft didn’t respond to queries from CNN.
+Gray emailed a statement that didn’t respond to specific questions but read, in part, “I routinely ask for feedback from individuals and organizations to explore common-sense solutions to problems facing our state.”
+He said that includes solutions aimed at “election integrity measures.”

 FGA enjoys tax-exempt status as a charitable organization.
 It received more than $44 million from six conservative foundations tied to billionaire donors from 2013 through 2022, the most recent year for which tax records are available.
 Those foundations also have financed much of the push to tighten voting laws and spread election disinformation across the country since the 2020 election.